 Swissport, along with its UK-based subsidiary, Servisair, is one of the world’s largest ground handling companies.
-Swissport International Ltd was owned by Ferrovial until it was bought in Feb-2011 (98%) by PAI Partners, a Paris based private equity firm.
-Having acquired rival Servisair in Dec-2013, it now provides ground services for approximately 224 million passengers and handles 4.1 million tonnes of cargo a year on behalf of some 700 client-companies.
+Having acquired rival Servisair in Dec-2013, it provides ground services for approximately 224 million passengers and handles 4.1 million tonnes of cargo a year on behalf of some 700 client-companies.
+Swissport International Ltd was owned by Ferrovial and PAI Partners, until HNA Group acquired Swissport from PAI, for a total transaction value of CHF2.7 billion (EUR2.6 billion) in Aug-2015.
+According to the purchase agreement, Swissport becomes a stand-alone business within HNA Group.
+It will continue to deliver ground handling and cargo services globally.
 Swissport is active at more than 260 airports across five continents and employs a workforce of over 55,000 personnel.

 Airports serviced by Swissport

 This content is exclusively for CAPA Membership Subscribers

 This second part of CAPA's report on airport ground handling reviews the consolidation of the ground handling industry and emerging alliances.

 With the global airport ground handling business estimated at over USD80-100 billion per annum in revenues, this is a sizeable activity, with new paradigms emerging as liberalisation spreads and as new major forces like China and (potentially) India and other emerging markets adopt new principles.

 Consolidation has occurred and new alliance moves are being made, but added competition has conspired to ensure that in most cases profit margins are small.
 So there may be more moves to come.

 Long considered, perhaps unfairly, to be the ‘bottom feeder’ of the air transport business, the global airport ground handling business is now estimated to be worth over USD80 billion per annum according to its trade association, ASA - while some say USD100 billion.